Personal Development

 PSHE, RSE and Health

-Part of the curriculum is delivered by Brook (relationship and sex education), GMP (Greater Manchester Police), Tales to Inspire and George House Trust (living with AIDS and HIV charity).
+Part of the curriculum may be delivered by Brook (relationship and sex education), GMP (Greater Manchester Police), Tales to Inspire and George House Trust (living with AIDS and HIV charity).

 Students value and enjoy learning about mental health and friendships, relationships and sex education, living in the wider world, healthy lifestyles, keeping safe and the world beyond Burnage through a bespoke pastoral curriculum.
-The school’s pastoral programme also ensures that pupils are supported to be good citizens.
+The school’s personal development programme also ensures that pupils are supported to be good citizens.

 AM Form Time

-For twenty-five minutes each morning, students follow a daily curriculum covering the following topic areas:
+For twenty minutes each morning, students follow a daily routine that supports independence and prepares them for the day ahead:

 These are crucial to developing student's understanding of the wider world and how they can make a valuable contribution to it.